20 of the best classic books to read in your lifetime [my must-read list]

 14. The Great Gatsby by F. Scott Fitzgerald

 Why should you read The Great Gatsby?
-Because once you read it, you’ll pick up on cultural references to it everywhere.
+Once you read it, you’ll pick up on cultural references to it everywhere.

 Even without having read it, you might have an idea of what happens in The Great Gatsby, one of the best classic books of all time.